AMUTEXKB/Migrating-data-into-RDS-using-Flyway/README.md

           Value: production
 ```

-### and use the AWS::EC2::Subnet resource type to define the public and private subnets in each AZ.
+### and use the AWS::EC2::Subnet resource type to define the public, private and database subnets in each AZ.
 syntax:
 ```
  PublicSubnet1: